 Parkinson’s disease is a progressive neurodegenerative disorder characterized by involuntary movements.
 An individual does not realize its impact in the beginning, but slowly it starts affecting the whole body.
 It mostly hits people above 60 years of age.

-How to test yourself for Parkinson’s Disease: Primary and Secondary Symptoms?
+How to Test Yourself for Parkinson’s Disease: Primary and Secondary Symptoms?

 - Tremors: Tremors start in major parts of the body including the head, fingers, hands, fingers or jaw.
 These tremors occur while the body is resting.

-- Stiffness: Stiffness in hands, limbs and trunk may increase creating problems with involuntary movements.
+- Stiffness: Stiffness in hands, limbs, and trunk may increase creating problems with involuntary movements.
 An individual may find it difficult in writing and speaking.

 - Postural Tremors: The most common postural tremor is a re-emergent tremor that re-emerges after a finite period while maintaining posture.
-It occurs in about two-thirds of the patients and is suggested to be an extended version of resting tremor.
+It occurs in about two-thirds of the patients and is suggested to be an extended version of a resting tremor.

 - Parkinsonian gait: This symptom signifies that a person has Parkinson’s Disease.
 An individual usually takes small, shuffling steps and faces problems picking up their feet.